Sophia Creek Owen Tributary Storm Outlet from Memorial Square

 Status

 The City completed the Sophia Creek Watershed & Mulcaster Drainage Area Environmental Assessment (EA) Update in 2017.
-Per the EA, this project includes installing the trunk storm sewer from Memorial Square to the Bayfield Basin through Heritage Park and completing the dredging within the Bayfield Basin.
+Per the EA, this project included installing the trunk storm sewer from Memorial Square to the Bayfield Basin through Heritage Park and completing the dredging within the Bayfield Basin.
 This project aligns with Barrie’s Climate Change Adaptation Strategy and will help reduce flooding downtown.

 Project Updates